capesoftware/bonsai-vplink/samples/lunarlander/chapter_2/README.md

 With any luck you will find that the individual concepts do not take as long to train as the monolithic concept we created in the first Chapter.

 Still want to learn more about bonsai features?
-Try Chapter 3.
+Try [Chapter 3](../chapter_3).

 ## Further investigations

 Here are some things you can try on your own that were discussed in the text above.

-*  Is the "avoid Hardlanding" goal in TheMission select concept superfluous?
+*  Is the "avoid HardLanding" goal in TheMission select concept superfluous?
 *  How does the value for the NoProgressLimit affect the length of brain training when there is more than one lesson to be learned?